appleguy19/newsong-app/_kc/about.md

 ### Stay up to date!

 The Parent Cue App is a great way to keep up with what your kid is learning in Kingdom City.
 The app also provides simple <em>cues</em> throughout the week that remind you to pause and make the most of everyday moments.
-Check out the video below to learn more.

 <a href="https://parentcue.onelink.me/Q1MD/cec99eb6" class="btn--green btn--m w100">Download the Parent Cue app now!</a>